 When is my MCS-150 due?

-MCS-150 is filed every two years on a schedule keyed to the last digit of the USDOT number.
-The deadline is the last day of the month indicated by the next-to-last digit; the month maps from a published FMCSA table.
+MCS-150 is filed every two years on a schedule keyed to the last two digits of the USDOT number.
+The deadline is the last day of the month indicated by the last digit; the month maps from a published FMCSA table.
 Carriers also file MCS-150 within 30 days of any material change (name, address, vehicles, mileage).

-The biennial schedule pairs the next-to-last digit of the USDOT (1-9, then 0 = month 10) with a calendar month.
-A USDOT ending in -X3 files in March; -X7 files in July; -X0 files in October.
-The last digit (the right-most) determines whether you file in odd or even years (odd last digit = odd years, even = even years).
+The biennial schedule pairs the last digit of the USDOT (1-9, then 0 = month 10) with a calendar month.
+A USDOT ending in 3 files in March; ending in 7 files in July; ending in 0 files in October.
+The next-to-last digit determines whether you file in odd or even years (odd next-to-last digit = odd years, even = even years).

 Beyond the biennial cycle, MCS-150 is required within 30 days of any material change: legal-name change, business-address change, change in number of vehicles or drivers, change in commodities hauled, or change in operation type (interstate vs intrastate, hazmat status).